mjfernez/scripts-n-tools/julia-c/README.md

 All functions can optionally be appended with a number (up to and including 9999) to raise them to a power, with '^'.
 As an example: `pow^3`, is "z^3.
-Decimal powers are also usable, such as `cos^.5` as long as it's less than 4 digits.
+Decimal powers are also usable, such as `cos^.5` as long as it's less than 4 characters.
 You can optionally just pass any string to get the default z^2 Julia Sets for example, `./julia nil ...`

 The executable was compiled on Debian sid so it won't work on Windows, or certain other